 This report has been prepared exclusively for Cripple Creek & Victor Gold Mining Company.
-No third party, other than the design team (NewFields), shall be entitled to rely on any information, conclusions, opinions, or other information contained herein without the express written consent of CC&V. Any third party that does rely on any information, conclusions, opinions, or other information contained herein without the express written and acknowledges that NewFields is not liable for any claim arising out of such use.
+No third party, other than the design team (NewFields), shall be entitled to rely on any information, conclusions, opinions, or other information contained herein without the express written consent of CC&V. Any third party that does rely on any information, conclusions, opinions, or other information contained herein witten consent of CC&V understands and acknowledges that NewFields is not liable for any claim arising out of such use.